dimisavva/match-race/README.md

 ## Intro

-8 of the most popular Queens are in hiding and we need you to find them before time is up!
-Match them and spill the tea on some of their most tandilizing facts, gurl!
+Hey squirrel-friend, 8 of the most popular Queens are in hiding and we need you to find them before time is up!
+Match them and spill the tea on some of their most tantalizing facts, gurl!

 > The winner, gets a grand price of **$100,000!**